BanylogDev/BanylogDev/README.md

-# 👋 Hi, I’m BanylogDev
+# 👋 Hi, I’m Banylog

 I’m a backend developer with a focus on clean, secure, and scalable systems in **C# .NET**.
 Right now, I’m building **eVOL** — a full-stack chat messaging platform with modern real-time features, built from the ground up with performance and scalability in mind.